The 2018 SWIG Early Career Researcher Prize

-The SWIG Early Career Researcher Prize is intended to raise awareness of technological development and novel applications related to water measurements and thereby promote innovation in sensor research and commercial application.
-The competition is open to all ‘early career researchers’ to include undergraduate and postgraduate students either in full time education or within the first 4 years of employment within their area of expertise.
+The SWIG Early Career Researcher Prize is intended to raise awareness of technology development and novel applications related to water measurements and thereby promote innovation in sensor research and commercial application.

 For full details of the competition, including terms and conditions, please see the Flyer

 Submissions of abstracts and posters will be accepted via a portal on the WWEM website.
 The deadline is Friday 7th September 2018.

 This year there is a £1,200 1st prize, £500 2nd prize and £200 3rd prize.